JuliaYa/udemy_js_weird_parts/Context and enviroment/notes.md

 ### Execution phase

 A moment where it actually executes your code line by line, that's when these kind of assigments are set, where variables equals something.
-All variables in JS are initially set to undefined, and functions a sitting in memory in their entirety.
+All variables in JS are initially set to undefined, and functions are sitting in memory in their entirety.
 That's why it's a bad idea to rely on hoisting in any way.
 Just use variables and functions after declaration.